wardle/hermes/README.md

 In the United Kingdom, you can download a distribution from NHS Digital using the [TRUD service](https://isd.digital.nhs.uk).

-`hermes` also provides automated downloads for a range of distributions worldwide.
+`hermes` also provides automated downloads for a range of distributions worldwide using the [MLDS](https://mlds.ihtsdotools.org).

 If you've downloaded a distribution manually, import using one of these commands: